herrera-ignacio/architect-handbook/architectures/microservices/migration/README.md

 If you focus on something easy first, you're like to *gain insight early*.
 Making mistakes is natural, all we can do is structure things to make sure we learn from mistakes as quickly as possible.

-### 7. Consolidating Gains and Producing More Change
+### 7. Sustain Acceleration

 Quick wins might be the only wins if you don't continue to *push on*.
 Pause and reflect after successes (and failures) so you can think about how to keep driving the change.
+We seek to *consolidate gains* and produce *more change*.

 You may need to change your approach as you reach different parts of the organization.

-### 8. Anchoring New Approaches in the Culture
+### 8. Institute Chnage

+Articulate the connections between the new behaviors and organizational success, making sure they continue until they become strong enough to replace old habits.

 By continuing to iterate, roll out changes, and share the stories of successes (and failures), the new way of working will start to become business as usual.